 In the Devfile Registries view, there is an action to Open Registry View

 which opens a webview to browse devfile stacks consisting of supported registries.
-Users can create components directly from any selected stack and deploy on OpenShift
+Users can create components directly from any selected stack and deploy them on OpenShift

 Install Helm Charts on cluster